Lanier shows unbelievable Crusader courage, faith during comeback

 Inspiring others

-“He probably came to six or seven practices and that was so inspiring for everyone,” said Johnson, who is in the ECU Sports Hall of Fame for his baseball accolades.
+“He probably came to six or seven practices and that was so inspiring for everyone,” said Johnson.
 “How on earth can anyone complain about a sore body or that it’s raining and windy when they see that kid?”

 Johnson spearheaded Hill’s one-inning field appearance on Senior Night.

-“Look, not a day goes by without someone at this school talks about him,” he said.
+“Not a day goes by without someone at this school (talking) about him,” he said.
 “We’ve sold more than 100 T-shirts to support him.
-Even though he’s not been here for the better part of two years does not mean he has not influenced our thoughts.”
+Even though he’s not been here for the better part of two years, (that) does not mean he has not influenced our thoughts.”

-Hill called his coach during a state playoff game to tell him about his latest scans.
+Johnson was hopeful after getting a call from Hill to tell him about his latest scans.

 “It’s the best results in a year and gives us hope,” Johnson said.
 “His last MRI results were unbelievable.”